lincolnloop/amygdala/README.md

 ### 1. Install

-We currently support browserify ONLY (standalone version and required support should be in a matter of days until we fix things).
+We currently support browserify ONLY (`standalone version` and `require` support should be in a matter of days until we fix things).

 Amygdala can be installed from npm with `npm install amygdala`.